fatelei/videojs-quality-selector/README.md

 ### Browserify/CommonJS

-When using with Browserify, install videojs-quality-selector via npm and `require` the plugin as you would any other module.
+When using with Browserify, install videojs-quality-selector-plugin via npm and `require` the plugin as you would any other module.

 ```js
 var videojs = require('video.js');